Part 2 continued: Claude Code Snake app

 const [mode, setMode] = useState('walls')

-Compared with the chat version, this app starts with no direction.
-The snake does not move until the player presses Space, which is a better fit for a demo because the game does not begin while the reader is still finding the browser window.
+Unlike the chat version, this app starts with no direction.
+The snake waits until the player presses Space.
+That better fits a demo because the game doesn't begin while the reader is still finding the browser window.

 Food and reset